Adverbs of time tell us when an action happened, but also for how long, and how often. Adverbs of time are invariable.

 Examples:

-• My mother lived in France for a year.
+• My mother lived in France fora year.

 • I have been going to this school since 1996.